 Other Ways to Ease Your Child’s Symptoms

-Here are several non-medical steps you can take to help your child manage his or her allergy symptoms:
+Here are several non-medical steps you can take to help your child manage their allergy symptoms:

 - Know what environmental factor sets off your child’s allergies.
 Start giving your kids their allergy medicine when those allergens are starting to rise.
 (Hint: Download a pollen count app for your phone to gauge which days will be more tough on your child).